-Sadly, the death of a baby is not a rare tragedy: around 15 babies died before, during or soon after birth every day in the UK.
+Sadly, the death of a baby is not a rare event: around 15 babies die before, during or soon after birth every day in the UK.

-In the UK in 2015, one in every 227 births was a stillbirth, and there were 3,434 stillbirths in total.
+In the UK in 2017, one in every 238 births was a stillbirth.
+In total there were 3,200 stillbirths.
 That’s around nine babies stillborn every day

 Around one-third of stillbirths happen after 37 weeks of pregnancy

 Stillbirth rates remained largely unchanged from the late 1990s to 2011.
-Since then, the rate has declined and it is now at its lowest level since 1992.
+From 2012 the rate started to fall.
 But more deaths could be prevented.

-A neonatal death happens in the first 28 days after birth.
-A death in the first seven days is called an early neonatal death.
+A neonatal death happens in the first 28 days after birth

 MBRRACE-UK Perinatal Mortality Surveillance Report: UK Perinatal Deaths for Births from January to December 2014.
 Available from: www.npeu.ox.ac.uk/downloads/files/mbrrace-uk/reports/MBRRACE-UK-PMS-Report-2014.pdf